mesonbuild/meson/docs/markdown/Qt5-module.md

 # Qt5 module

 The Qt5 module provides tools to automatically deal with the various tools and steps required for Qt.
-The module has one method.
+The module has two methods.

 ## preprocess